 Speed is the most significant factor that affects the risk and severity of vehicle accidents.
-Studies in the UK have identified that a 1-percent reduction in vehicle speed can reduce the risk of accidents by as much as 5 percent.
-Slower vehicles not only minimize the severity of impacts, they also increase reaction times for drivers to avoid collisions entirely.
+Studies in the UK have concluded that a 1-percent reduction in vehicle speed can reduce the risk of accidents by as much as 5 percent.
+Speed reduction doesn’t just minimize the severity of impacts – it also increases reaction time buffer for drivers to avoid collisions entirely.

 Vertical deflection slows vehicles

 Unfortunately, speed humps also slow emergency vehicles.
 When fire and ambulance services respond to an emergency, seconds count.
-Studies show that for every speed hump installation, emergency vehicles can be delayed up to 10 seconds.
-Heavy ladder trucks and medical vehicles carrying patients are especially susceptible to delays.
-When you consider how rapid a fire can spread, or the risk of brain damage for someone who isn't breathing, it's crucial to weigh the impacts of any traffic management strategy.
+Studies show that for every speed hump installation, emergency vehicles can be delayed up to 10 seconds; heavy ladder trucks and medical vehicles carrying patients are especially susceptible to delays.
+When you consider how rapid a fire can spread, or the risk of brain damage for someone who isn't breathing, it's crucial to weigh the impact to emergency services for any traffic management strategy.

 Speed cushion solution

 Standard speed humps are especially difficult for long-axle vehicles to traverse.
 They have a greater effect on overall speed, as larger vehicles typically have slower acceleration rates.
 Larger emergency vehicles and buses are also more susceptible to damage from crossing speed humps.
-To avoid these issues, speed cushions are often promoted as an effective solution.
+To avoid these issues, speed humps in cushion configuration are widely accepted as an effective solution.

 Speed cushions are essentially speed-hump installations with wheel cut-outs installed at designated widths.
 Emergency and other long-axle vehicles have a wider track width (measured from the center of each tire on the same axle) than standard personal motor vehicles, which gives them the ability to straddle wider obstacles.
 Speed cushions are designed to obstruct and slow ordinary passenger cars and trucks, while allowing free passage for wider emergency vehicles.